worldline/learning-kotlin/docs/src/en/front-development/README.md

     - :bulb: There is even a Kotlin counterpart called [tornadofx](https://tornadofx.io/).
   - [Compose Multiplatform](https://www.jetbrains.com/lp/compose-mpp/) brings Jetpack Compose to the desktop and the web.
 - On the web
-  - With KotlinJS support, developers can create React, nodsjs, or vanilla JS Apps using Kotlin.
   - [Ktor](https://ktor.io/docs/creating-interactive-website.html) can use templates engines [such as FreeMarker](https://freemarker.apache.org/) to create server pages.
+  - With KotlinJS, developers can create React, nodsjs, or vanilla JS Apps using Kotlin.
+  - Kotlin WASM compiles into Web Assembly.
+It can complement KotlinJS for computation intensive tasks.
 - On mobiles
   - Android developers use the [Jetpack Compose](https://developer.android.com/jetpack/compose) UI Framework or the legacy **xml layouts**.